tingxu22/GuardReasoner/README.md

 ### Development Version

-To reproduce and further develop GuardReasoner, you should run the following code.
+To reproduce the generation process of GuardReasoner, run the following code.

 1. Install the environment
     ```
     pip install -r requirements.txt
     ```
+2. generate via vLLM
+    ```
+    python generate.py
+    ```
+3. evaluate performance
+    ```
+    python evaluate.py
+    ```

+To reproduce the training process of GuardReasoner, run the following code.

+TODO